CSIprinceton/workshop-july-2022/hands-on-sessions/day-1/3-quantum-espresso/README.md

 ```
 `ATOMIC_SPECIES` indicates the only species, Si, along with its atomic mass and the name of the corresponding pseudopotential file.

 `ATOMIC_POSITIONS` is formatted in a familiar way: the type of atom and its 3D coordinates.
 In this input file we are exploiting the cubic symmetry so the positions are in units of the lattice vector, denoted by `alat`.
 This can be modified to `Angstrom` for non-symmetric systems.
-The two Si atoms are positioned at the typical FCC cubic sites.
+The two Si atoms form the basis of the cubic diamond crystal structure.

 Last, `K_POINTS` refers to the sampling of the Brillouin Zone performed in the calculation.
 The technical details here are beyond the scope of this tutorial but we will investigate the need to benchmark this value.